-For a number of years now I have helped out with graphic design projects , art direction and occasional illustration for the Delaware College of Art and Design.
-These are a few of the many things done over that time; if you are interested in creative services, see my contact info here
+For a number of years I did graphic design, art direction and occasional illustration for the Delaware College of Art and Design.
+These are a few of the many things done over that time.
+Sadly the College closed in 2024, a couple of years after I left… If you are interested in creative services, see my contact info here on the site.

 When DCAD's President suggested I help design material for an event to honor of Tatiana and Gerret Copeland, it was an immediate yes: the Copeland's have done so very much to support